hhsieh2416/Coursera_Data_Science_Projects/README.md

 - Is an automatic or manual transmission better for MPG?
 - Quantify the MPG difference between automatic and manual transmissions?
 - Mtcars data set in R

+# [Practical Machine Learning Project] (https://rpubs.com/hhsieh2416/691379)
+-  Using data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants builds a model to predict the possible 6 exercise activities.
+-  The data for this project come from this source: http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har